 Someone really needs to make a perfume that smells like the bread and snack cake aisle at the grocery store.
 It’s seriously my favorite.
 Sugar, carbs, does it even get better?
 Imagine a Raspberry Zinger body spray?
 Bath and Body Works, get on that!

 The bad things about snack cakes is that they’re not really acceptable for parties.
 If you show up with a box of Twinkies or Zingers, it’s honestly a little tacky.
 People will still eat them, and stick them in their coat pocket for later, but no one wants to be seen eating the packaged stuff when there are homemade treats all around.

 Soooo…I’ve kind of found a loophole.
+The Raspberry Zinger Cake.

 Make cakes that taste like giant snack cakes.
 Win/win.
 Everyone eats a cake that tastes like a giant Raspberry Zinger.
 It’s true.

 Raspberry Zingers are a snack cake made by Hostess and Dolly Madison Bakery.
 They are made up of two layers of fluffy cake with a whipped cream filling in the middle.
 They’re covered in a mixture of sweet, shredded coconut and raspberry syrup.
 Basically snack cake heaven and one of my favorites!